dhui808/java-examples/annotation/annotationprocessing/README.md

 components marked with AspectJ's @Aspect annotation — it tells Spring to create proxies for beans where aspects (like logging, transactions, etc.) should be applied.

+Spring AOP defaults to using standard JDK dynamic proxies for AOP proxies.
+This enables any interface (or set of interfaces) to be proxied.
+Spring AOP can also use CGLIB proxies.
+This is necessary to proxy classes rather than interfaces.
+CGLIB is used by default if a business object does not implement an interface.

 LogExecutionTime defines an annotation LogExecutionAspect is annotated with @Aspect
 Annotate methods with @LogExecutionTime